 When new asphalt is required to be removed and replaced, is new BMD testing required for that asphalt?

 Example Question: I have a BMD question for you.
 We have a possible scenario coming up and I am trying to find guidance.
 On the I-44 we have tack coat issue that the RE is deciding if we need to mill out the entire nights production.
 On the night of production which was 1500tons, 2 volumetric randoms were pulled, 2 random roadway cores were cut, and the QA Performance random was pulled.
 I know that the volumetric randoms and the cores will need to be repulled and the values replaced due to the mix being replaced.
 My question is, will the BMD samples also need to be repulled?
 We are still within the 20000 lot for the QA sample.
 I was thinking since the reason the mix is being milled out is not a mix issue but something else, that the BMD is still representative of the lot it was pulled, and we could leave that test in place and just do the retest on the volumetrics and the cores?
 What do you think?
 It has still not been decided if the mix is being milled out or not.

+Relate to small quantity and do volumetric only.

 Example Answer: